fjouault/game-programming-patterns/book/observer.markdown

 If I were designing an observer system today, I'd make it <span name="function">function-based</span> instead of class-based.
-Even in C++, I would tend toward a system that let you register member function pointers as observers instead of instances of some `Observer` interface.
+Even in C++, I would tend toward a system that lets you register member function pointers as observers instead of instances of some `Observer` interface.

 <aside name="function">